 Make sure your commerce platform makes it easy to provide new payment types.
 As new payment options gain popularity, they need to integrate with the platform and quickly become operational.

 When Smith Optics, a winter sports eyewear and helmet manufacturer, replaced their direct-to-consumer (D2C) infrastructure in 2019, they looked for a premium payment provider that could support ecommerce globally and integrate with various systems.
 They wanted systems accessible for non-technical users that could support innovation projects.
 They chose Salesforce Commerce Cloud for ecommerce and Stripe for payments.
-(The two companies have since formed a partnership that integrates the platforms with Commerce Cloud Payments.)
+(The two companies have since formed a partnership that integrates the platforms with Salesforce Payments.)

 3. Fight fraud